 - Soldering Iron It goes without saying that you need a soldering iron, so get a decent one.
-At the very least you should have a 25 watt pencil style soldering iron.
+At the very least you should have a 25-watt pencil-style soldering iron.
 Weller sells the WP-25 for about $40 USD and it’s a solid entry level soldering iron.
-Radio Shack sells a 40 watt model for about $10 USD.
+Radio Shack sells a 40-watt model for about $10 USD.
 I’ve not used that model, but I bet it’s better than a lighter.
 If you’re going to build a few units and do some repairs, consider getting an adjustable temperature solder station.
 The Hakko FX888D is a tried and tested unit that sells for about $120 USD.
 It’s a fabulous tool.

 - Soldering Tip Most decent irons will allow you to insert different tip styles.
 For most PCB work, including this build, you’ll want a small chisel tip.
 I use the Hakko FX888D iron with a T18 chisel tip.
-This is a 1.6mm width chisel tip appropriate the average pad width in this build.
+This is a 1.6mm width chisel tip appropriate for the average pad width in this build.

 - Digital Multi-Meter (DMM) A good DMM is as important as a soldering iron.
-An auto-ranging DMM will make sorting resistors a breeze and help avoid time consuming errors.
+An auto-ranging DMM will make sorting resistors a breeze and help avoid time-consuming errors.
 Testing and troubleshooting will make having a good DMM a must.
 An inexpensive model is better than nothing, but a good model will be a trusted tool on your bench and in your studio for years.
 It’s important to note that cheap meters generally do not measure AC (audio) level accurately above a few hundred Hertz at best.
 In audio we like to deal with 1KHz test signals, so get a nice meter.
 Fluke is the standard for DMMs.
 A Fluke 177 is another tried and tested workhorse.
 It’s not cheap, but it’s not that expensive for something you will use and depend on every day.

 - Panavise Do you need a Panavise?
 No. Will it make your PCB stuffing much easier and make you look cool?
 Yes!
 These are not that expensive.
 Consider getting one.

 - Pliers, Cutters, and Strippers A pair of fine needle nose pliers will come in handy for some of the final assembly work.
 I bet you already have a pair of these!
 Small diagonal cutters are a must.
 You’ll need these for trimming the component leads.
-Having a decent pair or wire strippers in the 16-26 AWG range is something you should have.
+Having a decent pair of wire strippers in the 16-26 AWG range is something you should have.

 - Hex Key Set Also known as a Hex Wrench, Allen Wrench, and Allen Key.
 Whatever you call it, you need one to install the knobs.
 Consider getting an imperial set with a nice storage case.

 - Nut Drivers These are not as fun as they sound.
-These are used to tighten various nuts in assembly, including the face plate components.
-Due to the length the potentiometer and t-pad shafts, you’ll need a nut driver with a fairly deep channel.
+These are used to tighten various nuts in assembly, including the faceplate components.
+Due to the length of the potentiometer and t-pad shafts, you’ll need a nut driver with a fairly deep channel.
 I used to use pliers to tighten these.
 I’d mar the nuts, scratch the panel and drop a few F-bombs.
 Do yourself a favor and get a Nut Driver set.
 I picked up a 7 piece set at a hardware mega-store for about $15.